-IX We HAZARDS AND HAZARDOUS MATERIALS ould the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? f) For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? \boxtimes g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? \boxtimes h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands? \boxtimes a), b) and c) There would be no routine transport, use, or disposal of hazardous materials or the release of hazardous materials into the environment related to this residential project.
-A school site does is within 1⁄4 mile of the project site.
-The nearest school, Dobbins Elementary School, is approximately 0.2 miles north east of the project site.
-Nonetheless, there would be a less than significant impact to surrounding land uses concerning hazardous materials and this project because it is residential in nature.
+IX We HAZARDS AND HAZARDOUS MATERIALS ould the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? f) For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? \boxtimes h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands? \boxtimes a), b) and c) There would be no routine transport, use, or disposal of hazardous materials or the release of hazardous materials into the environment related to this residential project.
+A school site is not within 1⁄4 mile of the project site.
+Therefore, there would be no impact to surrounding land uses concerning hazardous materials and this project because it is residential in nature.